 Did you know that dentures can accumulate plaque and tartar just like your natural teeth?
 They can also stain.
 Therefore, it is important to brush your prosthesis using a toothbrush or denture brush, warm water, and antibacterial soap.
 Your dentures should also be soaked in a denture cleanser daily to eliminate debris, food particles, and bacteria.
 Be sure to rinse them well before reinserting them.

 Don’t Stop Brushing

 Even if you are missing all of your natural teeth, it doesn’t mean you should stop brushing.
 On the contrary, it is crucial that you keep brushing your gums, tongue, and cheeks with a soft toothbrush and toothpaste twice a day.
 This will not only eliminate the bacteria that cause bad breath but will also prevent fungal infections.

 Typically, there is a slight learning curve when it comes to speaking with dentures.
 While some patients become used to them right away, others may require a few weeks before talking feels natural.
 We encourage you to speak as much as possible during the first couple of weeks.
 Even reading out loud helps.
-The more you can practice, the faster your tongue and soft tissues will become accustomed to your new teeth. wearing dentures for the first time
+The more you can practice, the faster your tongue and soft tissues will become accustomed to your new teeth.

 Drinking lots of water is a good idea for anyone.
 However, if you suffer from a dry mouth, it is even more important to stay hydrated, especially if you wear dentures.
 Certain medications can lead to dry mouth.
 If you think this could be the underlying cause of your condition, speak to your medical doctor about the possibility of adjusting your prescriptions or dosages.